moenarch/moenarchbook/guide/src/for_developers/preprocessors.md

 ## Hints For Implementing A Preprocessor

-By pulling in `mdbook` as a library, preprocessors can have access to the existing infrastructure for dealing with books.
+By pulling in `moenarchbook` as a library, preprocessors can have access to the existing infrastructure for dealing with books.

 For example, a custom preprocessor could use the